xsharonhe/personal-portfolio/src/content/experiences/CVT.md

 - Led a team of 8 to investigate the effect of the oil and gas industry on the aviation industry using <span>numPy, pandas, matplotlib, seaborn,</span> and <span>Tableau</span> to create interactive data visualizations
 (Final report to Mickensey & Co. found <a href='https://bit.ly/3mPEVXt'>
 here</a>)
-- Web scraped from international embassy websites to compile a dataset for travel advisory website, increasing efficiency by 400%
+- Web scraped from international embassy websites to compile a dataset for travel advisory website, reducing manual work by 120 hours
-- Created a Python script to clean large Twitter datasets, reducing workload by 200%, and using <span>VADER</span> to perform sentiment analysis (Open-source project found <a href='https://app.jogl.io/project/20'>here</a>)
+- Created a Python script to clean large Twitter datasets and used <span>VADER</span> to perform sentiment analysis (Open-source project found <a href='https://app.jogl.io/project/20'>here</a>)